 Quite often stakeholders don’t know what they want.
 At least until they see it.
 On the other hand, once deliverables become more tangible new opportunities appear.
 Stakeholders lay hands on a prototype or the first version of the product, and new ideas pop up.

 You need to facilitate this process.
 Stakeholders need to have a clear picture of what they want and need as soon as possible.
-Visualising the end result or product is one of the best strategies.
+Visualizing the end result or product is one of the best strategies.
 So try to insist on early designs or wireframes.

-Requirements are the wants and needs that describe the product, service or results of a project.
+Requirements are the wants and needs that describe the product, service, or results of a project.

 Scope describes what needs to be done to deliver the result that complies with all requirements.